void

 soproniutca.png

-Soproni utca No. 16 in Királyhida is the scene of the famous and ill-fated attempt by Švejk and Sappeur Vodička to deliverer the letter of admiration from Oberleutnant Lukáš to the enchanting Etelka Kakonyi.
-In this street Mr. Kakonyi owned an ironmonger's shop and lived with his wife on the first floor.
+Sopronyi utcza No. 16 in Királyhida is the scene of the famous and ill-fated attempt by Švejk and Sappeur Vodička to deliver the letter of admiration from Oberleutnant Lukáš to the enchanting Mrs. Etelka Kakonyi.
+In this street, Mr. Gyula Kakonyi owned an ironmonger's shop and lived with his wife on the first floor.

 Background

-Soproni utca was according to the narrative in The Good Soldier Švejk some street in Királyhida.
-There is however no historical evidence that such a street existed so one must assume that Hašek invented the name or had another street in mind.
+Sopronyi utczaSopron Street was, according to the narrative in The Good Soldier Švejk, some street in Királyhida.
+There is, however, no historical evidence that such a street existed, so one must assume that Hašek invented the name or had another street in mind.

-Whether an ironmonger's shop actually existed in Királyhida is not known, but in Bruck there was at least one such enterprise[a].
+Whether an ironmonger's shop actually existed in Királyhida is not known, but in Bruck there was at least one such establishment[a].

 In the short novel Dobrý voják Švejk v zajetí (1917) he lets the Kakonyi couple live in Pozsony utca 13, another street that didn't exist.
-Here Mr. Kakonyi is the owner of a stationary shop.
-This there is every reason to believe that the author in both books invented both the street names and the numbers.[1]
+Here, Mr. Gyula Kakonyi is the owner of a stationery shop.
+Thus, there is every reason to believe that the author invented both the street names and the numbers in both books.[1]

 Švejk nalévat koňak, který je tak důležitou oporou politické psychologie němectví.
 Pak Dauerling napsal nějaké psaní a odevzdal je Švejkovi s rozkazem, že musí hledět to psaní doručit za jakýchkoliv okolností a čekat na odpověď.
 Adresa zněla: Királyhida, Pozsony utca 13, Etelka Kakonyi.